Consensys/doc.web3signer/docs/HowTo/Store-Keys-HSM/Use-USB-Armory.md

 title: Configure Web3Signer to use a USB Armory Mk II device
 ---

-# Using Web3Signer with USB Armory Mk II
+# Use Web3Signer with USB Armory Mk II

 Web3Signer can sign payloads using private keys stored in a [USB Armory Mk II device].
 Users must install the [Interlock application] on the device to enable communication with Web3Signer.